cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/deployment-new-outlook.md

    .\Setup.exe --quiet --start-
    ```

-### New Outlook installation for new Microsoft 365 deployments
+## Install new Outlook with a new Microsoft 365 deployment

 For new Microsoft 365 deployments, new Outlook is now an option along with the already available classic Outlook app in the Office Deployment Tool (ODT).
 The toggle is set to install both by default to allow users in your organization to [run classic and new Outlook side-by-side](https://support.microsoft.com/office/a624c36d-c50f-43bc-9c8b-dd17b5690ffb).
 For help with the ODT, see [Overview of the Office Deployment Tool](/microsoft-365-apps/deploy/overview-office-deployment-tool)